What are the advantages of DHCP?

 What is DHCP?
-DHCP is a network protocol that provide a server to automatically

-	assign an IP address to a computer from a specific extent of numbers.
-Dynamic

-	Host Configuration Protocol get requests an IP address other IP information like

-	default gateways and the IP addresses of WINS (Windows Internet Name Service)

-	and DNS (Domain Name System) servers. from a router. after which the host

-	assigns an available IP address to permit the client to communicate on the

-	network.
-When client pc choose any IP from DHCP server then client pc request

-	for selected IP to DHCP server then DHCP server enable that IP to user pc and

-	both send verification to each other.
-Now we want learn about What are

-	advantages of DHCP:
+DHCP is a network protocol that provides a server to automatically assign an IP address to a computer from a specific extent of numbers.
+Dynamic Host Configuration Protocol gets requests for an IP address and other IP information like default gateways and the IP addresses of WINS (Windows Internet Name Service) and DNS (Domain Name System) servers. from a router. after which the host assigns an available IP address to permit the client to communicate on the network.
+When the client pc chooses any IP from the DHCP server then the client pc request for the selected IP to the DHCP server then the DHCP server enables that IP to the user pc and both send verification to each other.
+Now we want to learn about are advantages of DHCP:

 - Networks with lots of DHCP clients can use DHCP.

 - You don’t need to configure manually clients with an IP address.
-And also no

-	necessary for keeping records of the IP address that you have assigned.
+And also not necessary for keeping records of the IP address that you have assigned.

-	- Clients also can use DHCP to get the data that is needed to boot from a server

-	instead of using RARP (Reverse Address Resolution Protocol)
+- Clients also can use DHCP to get the data that is needed to boot from a server instead of using RARP (Reverse Address Resolution Protocol)

-	- DHCP can find anauthorised DHCP for another server.
+- DHCP can find unauthorized DHCP for another server.

-	- The repetition of address also omitt automatically and you don’t need to do it
+- The repetition of address also omits automatically and you don’t need to do it manually.

-	manually.

 - You can support BOOTP clients and you can also transfer your networks from BOOTP to DHCP.